tfrahm/tfrahm.github.io-161/_posts/2016-10-24-second-post.markdown

 programs work and how it is they interact with users.
 As Rowling says, "Never trust anything that can think for itself if you can't see where it keeps its brain."

-The greatest challenged I faced while writing my script was creating my if/else statement to remove the file extension from `$OUTPUT`.
+I really enjoyed learning how to make the terminal spit out fancy colors, but the greatest challenge I faced while writing my script was creating an if/else statement to remove the file extension (if needed) from `$OUTPUT`.

 How do you cast a spell when you don't know the words?
 Consult other wizards, that's how!
 I spent a LOT of time reading through
 <a href="http://stackoverflow.com/">Stack Overflow</a> to figure this one out.
 (Thanks, fam.)